stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### BEN

-"Exactly, sort of a Demilitarized Planet."
+"Exactly, sort of a Demilitarised Planet."

 #### TIM